ibis-project/ibis/docs/source/getting-started.rst

    con = ibis.make_client(ic, hdfs_client=hdfs)

-Depending on your cluster setup, this may be more complicated, especially if LDAP or Kerberos is involved.
-See the :ref:`API reference <api.client>` for more.
+Both method calls can take ``use_kerberos=True`` to connect to Kerberos clusters.
+Depending on your cluster setup, this may also include LDAP or SSL.
+See the :ref:`API reference <api.client>` for more, along with the Impala shell reference, as the connection semantics are identical.

 Learning resources
 ------------------